roikonen/scalablemodeling/docs/components.md

 **Solution**

-Introduce a **Query Handler** that serves queries from a *single, read-optimized view*.
+Introduce a **Query Handler** that serves queries from a *single, read-optimized state projection*.
-The view is maintained asynchronously and may lag slightly behind the write model but guarantees fast, consistent access within its scope.
+The state projection may be maintained asynchronously and may lag slightly behind but guarantees fast, consistent access within its scope.

 **Implementation**

-- Maintain **read-optimized views** (materialized views, read replicas, denormalized tables)
+- Maintain **read-optimized state projections**
 - Apply **caching** where appropriate
 - Ensure each query retrieves data from **one view only**
 - Optionally expose version or timestamp metadata to indicate view staleness